ben-Jiccee/streamlit-chunk-file-uploader/README.md

 # Changes made

 I just changed the title of the snippet that used to show "unlimited" for the max size of files to a more reasonable size of 200MB.
+Cheers

 # streamlit-chunk-file-uploader